-The registration form will ask you for some contact details, some information about your child and about factors that might prioritise your child’s allocation to a kindergarten.
+The registration form will ask you for contact details, information about your child including factors that might prioritise your child’s allocation to a kindergarten.

 Melton City Council follows the Priority of Access guidelines that supports the inclusion of children with additional needs, children of Aboriginal and Torres Strait Islander background, asylum seeker and refugee families with an appropriate visa, and children known to Child Protection.

 To complete the kindergarten registration form, make sure you have: